Three-Chapter Controversy: The subscription

 The matter was further complicated by the fact that the Latin-speaking bishops, Vigilius among them, were for the most part ignorant of Greek and therefore unable to judge the incriminated writings for themselves.
 Pelagius II in his third epistle to Elias, probably drawn up by the future Gregory I, ascribes all the trouble to this ignorance.
 This handicap should be remembered in judging the conduct of Vigilius.
-He came to Constantinople very resolute in his opinions, and his first step was to excommunicate Mennas.
+He came to Constantinople very resolute in his opinions, and his first step was to excommunicate Mennas, who removed Vigilius from the diptychs in turn.
 But he must have felt the ground was being cut from under his feet when he was supplied with translations of some of the most questionable passages from the writings of Theodore.
 In 548 he issued his Iudicatum in which the Three Chapters were condemned, then temporarily withdrew it when the storm it raised showed how ill-prepared the Latins were for it.
 He and Justinian agreed to convening a general council, in which Vigilius pledged himself to bring about the condemnation of the Three Chapters, but the emperor broke his pledge by issuing another edict condemning the Chapters.
 Vigilius had twice to take sanctuary, first in the Basilica of St. Peter, and then in the Church of St. Euphemia at Chalcedon, from which he issued an Encyclical letter describing the treatment he had received.
 An agreement was patched up and Vigilius agreed to a general council but soon withdrew his assent.
 Nevertheless, the council was held, and after refusing to accept the Constitutum of Vigilius, it then condemned the Three Chapters.
 Finally Vigilius succumbed, subscribed to the council, and was set free.
 But he died before reaching Italy, leaving his successor Pelagius the task of dealing with the schisms in the West.